alaasmagi/Toitumispaevik/README.md

 Data is separated between 11 tables.
 Each table has its own use.

 * **user_data** - stores information about user.
-Sensitive info is protected using Caesar cipher and hashing.
+Sensitive info is protected by using Caesar cipher and hashing.

 * **user_daily_data** - stores daily information about user (ig. their calorie daily intake, consumption).